CSAllenISDClassroom/scheduling-app-model-your-mom/Functionality.md

 2. User can email, text, and send on various social media platforms, depending on the platform selected, the API endpoint will be called to get the file type/link and the desired platform application will open up to allow the user to send the schedule.

 ### QA
+When a schedule exported onto a PDF, the file should keep the formatting of the webpage or be formatted so that the PDF looks nice and readable.

 ## Class Availability & Tracking Class Spots